SamusRam/hpa-single-cell/README.md

  - I designed my solution for the high single-cell variation (SCV) scenario.
    - I avoided heuristical re-ranking based on image-level labels in order to limit influence of image-level labels on individual cells. *Even though initially I leveraged image-level predictions to heuristically rank individual cell predictions, e.g. in [my public notebook I shared with the community in the beginning of the competition](https://www.kaggle.com/samusram/hpa-rgb-model-rgby-cell-level-classification).
 But then I decided to be rigorously focused on the high SCV.*
-   - When predicting a single cell, I masked all surrounding cells out, so that in the high SCV scenario predictions would not be wrongly influenced by neighboring cells in the bounding box.
+   - When predicting a single cell, I masked all surrounding cells out, so that in the high SCV scenario, predictions would not be wrongly influenced by neighboring cells in the bounding box.

    *In the end, based on the community comments, it seems that both these high-SCV-focused design choices led to worse leaderboard score, suggesting that in the test set there were not so many high SCV cases and predictions from neighbouring cells actually supported correct single-cell labels.*
  - I improved computational efficiency of the segmentation library provided by the competition hosts (the optimized version was [shared early in the competition](https://www.kaggle.com/samusram/even-faster-hpa-cell-segmentation) and reportedly was leveraged by multiple top-performing teams).